Like us on facebook

 Your feet are covered most of the day.
 If you're diabetic, periodic screening is important for good health.
 Numbness is often a sign of diabetic foot and can mask a sore or wound.

-Monday, 17 February 2020 00:00
+Monday, 03 August 2020 00:00

-If you are suffering from bunions, contact Shaun J. Limon, DPM and Lisa Griffith-Limon, DPM of Limons Foot & Ankle Care.
-Our doctors can provide the care you need to keep you pain-free and on your feet.
+Gout is a painful condition that can be treated.
+If you are seeking treatment, contact Shaun J. Limon, DPM and Lisa Griffith-Limon, DPM from Limons Foot & Ankle Care.
+Our doctors will treat your foot and ankle needs.

-What Is a Bunion?
+What Is Gout?

 If you have any questions, please feel free to contact our offices located in Bradenton and Lakewood Ranch, FL .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

-Read more about Bunions
+Read more about Gout

-Monday, 10 February 2020 00:00
+Monday, 27 July 2020 00:00

 It's Time for Beautiful Feet